10 Iconic Chinese Poems to Deepen Your Cultural Knowledge

 Now these Chinese poems weren’t so bad, were they?

 Try translating them on your own and compare them with the translations above.
+By practicing with one Chinese poem at a time, you’ll be training your translation skills for anything!

-While no two people will share the exact same translation, this type of language exercise really gives you a new appreciation of Mandarin and its simplicity of characters without compromising the meaning or message of the poems.
+While no two people will share the exact same translation, this language exercise really gives you a new appreciation of Mandarin and its simplicity of characters without compromising the meaning or message of the poems.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)